By Paul Markel © 2012

 A Small Arms and Tactics program where I’ve instructed has three days worth of Judgment-based Engagement Training.
-We utilize the FATS system as well as “Simunitions” converted rifles and pistols for “Shoot/Don’t Shoot” training.
+We utilize the FATS system, as well as “Simunitions”, converted rifles and pistols for “Shoot/Don’t Shoot” training.

 On Day 1 of JET training (you knew a cool acronym had to be involved) we show the students a dash-cam video that involved a deputy who was murdered during a traffic stop.
 I cringed each time I watched.
-Despite numerous hostility indicators the deputy allowed the man to challenge him, retrieve a rifle from behind his truck seat, load said rifle, and kill the officer.
+Despite numerous hostility indicators, the deputy allowed the man to challenge him, retrieve a rifle from behind his truck seat, load said rifle, and kill the officer.

 By the time the officer made the decision to shoot, his attacker had a huge tactical advantage.
 The attacker, a Vietnam-era veteran, was committed to the assault and was operating on his own terms.
 The murder weapon was a Ruger Mini-14 in .223 Remington, a tremendously more powerful cartridge than the officer’s .40 S&W pistol.

-During our class we take time to discuss and dissect the incident.
+During our class, we take time to discuss and dissect the incident.
 Rather than second guess the deceased officer, we have the students consider what went wrong and more importantly when the incident reached the point of no return.

 That is, when did it change from a “routine” traffic stop to a deadly force situation?

 When I was much younger, yes I was young once, I read a report in a martial arts magazine about a man who was killed, stabbed to death, by a street hood.
-The reason this was mentioned in an M.A. periodical was because the man in question was a Black Belt instructor in some form of Karate.
+The reason this was mentioned in an M.A. periodical was that the man in question was a Black Belt instructor in some form of Karate.